ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The attacker can actively participate to communications in a group even without been authorized to join it, and can allow further unauthorized entities to do so.

-* The attacker can build erroneous associations between node identifiers and group members' public keys.
+* The attacker can build erroneous associations between node identifiers and group members' authentication credentials.

 On the other hand, as long as the security protocol used in the group ensures source authentication of messages (e.g., by means of signatures), the KDC is not able to impersonate group members since it does now own their private keys.